SchenbergZY/manual/book/installation-and-setup/anaconda.md

 ### Set-up environments

 Now we will set up your first environment.
 The following steps will create an Anaconda environment and install Python 3.11.
-Even if you already have Python 3.11, it is still good practice to create a dedicated Anaconda environment for each of your major projects such as creating a jupyter book.
+Even if you already have Python 3.11, it is still good practice to create a dedicated Anaconda environment for each of your major projects such as creating a TeachBook.

 For simplicity we will call this environment `my_new_book_env`, but you can give it any name you like.